atorresveiga/android-dev-challenge-compose-countdown/README.md

 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->

-It is really incredible how flexible is compose, you can fully customize any control.
+It is incredible how flexible compose is.
+You can fully customize any control.

-I'm very proud of the BasicPeriodInputText I could full fill my expectations for the use case I was aiming for and... it was very simple to accomplish.
+I'm very proud of the BasicPeriodInputText I could fulfill my expectations for the use case I was aiming for and, it was simple to accomplish.

-The animations needs some more work though.
+The animations need some more work, though.

 The inspiration came from [uplabs](https://www.uplabs.com/posts/countdown-timer-page-animation)